Major: Japan Rule Explained

 Our Major: Japan rules have been updated to give clients the ability to convert any non-disclosure result into a disclosure alert.
 This new capability covers all Major rules, with the exception of the Major: Japan - Diluted Denominator and the Major: Japan - Lending - Prime rules.

 In the context of our Major: Japan rules, this enhancement is especially valuable as the rule sets rely on swinging thresholds.
-Additionally, there exist various scenarios which require a disclosure, e.g. change of purpose of the holding or change of address of the joint holders, but are not covered by the Rapptr rule engine.
+Additionally, there are various scenarios which require a disclosure, e.g. change of purpose of the holding or change of address of the joint holders, but are not covered by the Rapptr rule engine.
 For more detailed information, please refer to the aosphere memorandum on Japan.

 When using the new functionality, it is absolutely crucial to convert to disclosure all results of all entities and all Major: Japan rules (with the exception of Major: Japan - Diluted Denominator and Major: Japan - Lending - Prime) for a given issuer for the day on which you wish to anchor a value, for a disclosure that was made outside of Rapptr.